-The American Epilepsy Society will offer travel awards of $2000-$4000 for a limited number of awardees of AES early career funding programs selected for a start-date in 2018.
-These travel awards are intended to enable a promising early career researcher to take advantage of additional training opportunities available outside of his/her institution, such as training workshops in research methodology or high-quality research conferences.
+The American Epilepsy Society will offer travel awards of $2,000-$4,000 for a limited number of awardees of AES early career funding programs selected for a start-date in 2019.
+These travel awards are intended to supplement an AES or AES/partner early career research grant to enable a promising early career researcher to take advantage of additional training opportunities available outside of his/her institution, such as training workshops in research methodology or high-quality research conferences.

 This award is not intended to support travel to the annual American Epilepsy Society meeting.
-For AES Annual Meeting-specific travel awards, please see our Abstract Awards page. our Early career awardees are already provided with complimentary registration and $1000 to cover the costs of attending the AES Annual Meeting.
+For AES Annual Meeting-specific travel awards, please see our Abstract Awards page and the AES Fellows Program.
+Our early career research grant awardees are already provided with complimentary registration and $1,000 to cover the costs of attending the meeting.

 - American Academy of Neurology

 - Basic science researchers may particularly benefit from:

 - Woods Hole Marine Biological Laboratory summer courses of relevance to epilepsy